 Philadelphia School District.
-The Philadelphia School District projects a current fiscal year deficit in excess of \$240 million and significant deficits in subsequent fiscal years.
 The Secretary of Education of the Commonwealth, under the provisions of the Commonwealth's Public School Code (the "School Code"), declared the Philadelphia School District as distressed effective December 22, 2001.
 During the period of distress covered by that declaration all powers and duties of the Philadelphia School District Board of Education granted under the School Code or any other law are suspended and all such powers and duties are vested in a school reform commission.
-The school reform commission statutorily consists of five members, four appointed by the Governor and one appointed by the Mayor of the City of Philadelphia.
+Currently, the school reform commission statutorily consists of five members, four appointed by the Governor and one appointed by the Mayor of the City of Philadelphia.
 The school reform commission's objectives are to improve the levels of academic achievement and achieve financial stability within the school district.
 Termination of the declaration of distress by the Secretary of Education of the Commonwealth may be made only upon the recommendation of a majority of the members of the school reform commission.
 Upon termination of the declaration of distress the Philadelphia School District Board of Education will resume the exercise of its powers.